yescine/DAViD/model_cards/soft_foreground_segmentation_model.md

 ## Uses

 ### Direct Use
-Segment soft foregrounds from a single human image.
+Segmenting the human foreground from a single image (soft mask).

 ### Out-of-Scope Use